jeevagithub44/portfolio/README.md

 # MR - Personal portfolio

-<strong> MR Portofolio </strong> is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+<strong> JEEVA Portofolio </strong> is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.